Shaheen203/Mental-Health-Intervention-System/README.md

 ## 📌 Introduction

-The tech industry has long been associated with fast-paced environments, high workloads, and burnout risks.
-This study explores the mental health landscape of tech professionals using survey data from the Open Sourcing Mental Illness (OSMI) organization, covering the years 2017 to 2021.
-The goal is not just to predict the likelihood of mental health diagnoses among employees, but also to identify key workplace and personal factors that influence well-being.
+Mental well-being has grown to be a more significant issue in today's workplace, particularly in the high-speed and demanding atmosphere of the tech sector.
+Workers frequently endure extended hours, solitude, exhaustion, and restricted availability of mental health services, all of which can greatly affect their wellness.
+This initiative examines mental health patterns in tech workers through survey data from Open Sourcing Mental Illness (OSMI) gathered from 2017 to 2021.
+The aim is to reveal trends in awareness, support, diagnosis, and risk factors over time, while also pinpointing the demographics most impacted by mental health issues.

-This project combines predictive modeling and clustering techniques to build a diagnostic model and a risk indicator.
-Additionally, a multi-year trend analysis is performed to examine shifts in mental health perceptions and support — particularly in response to COVID-19, which significantly altered work culture and stress factors globally.
+The project encompasses an entire data science pipeline—from data preprocessing and exploratory analysis to unsupervised clustering, risk classification, and supervised machine learning models.
+Moreover, a semantic chatbot was created to enable users to interactively ask for key insights from the data.
+This research seeks to inform employers, researchers, and policymakers about mental health in the tech industry by integrating statistical analysis with machine learning and NLP methods, offering practical recommendations for building healthier and more supportive work environments.

 ## 📊 Datasets